Arab, US top diplomats in Israel as Mideast dynamic shifts

 “This new architecture, the shared capabilities we are building, intimidates and deters our common enemies, first and foremost Iran and its proxies,” he said.
 “They certainly have something to fear.
 What will stop them is not hesitation or being conciliatory but rather determination and strength.”

-The Arab ministers condemned Sunday night’s deadly shooting in the city of Hadera — but they also repeatedly said it was critical to address Israel’s decades-old Palestinian conflict.
+The Arab ministers condemned Sunday night’s deadly shooting in the city of Hadera — but they also repeatedly said it was critical to address the century-old Mideast conflict.

 “We did highlight the importance of the Israeli-Palestinian peace process, importance of maintaining the credibility and viability of the two-state solution,” said Egypt’s foreign minister, Sameh Shoukry.
 “This an important issue.”

-Israeli Prime Minister Naftali Bennett, who heads a patchwork coalition of parties that have little in common, has said he opposes a Palestinian state and has no intention to restart peace talks.
-Instead, he has called for steps to improve economic conditions for the Palestinians to help reduce tensions and maintain calm.
+Israeli Prime Minister Naftali Bennett has said he opposes a Palestinian state and has no intention of restarting peace talks.
+Instead, he has called for steps to improve economic conditions for the Palestinians to help reduce tensions.

-The gathering comes as the Biden administration has been working to renew the 2015 international nuclear deal with Iran.
-The agreement placed curbs on Iran’s nuclear program in exchange for billions of dollars in relief in sanctions relief.
+The Biden administration has meanwhile been working to renew the 2015 international nuclear deal with Iran.
+The agreement placed curbs on Iran’s nuclear program in exchange for billions of dollars in sanctions relief.

 With support from Israel, the Trump administration withdrew from the deal in 2018, causing it to unravel.